tianle91/astroturf/README.md

 # Technical Stuff
 This project is developed on GCP and relies on Storage and Pub/Sub.

-Compute is local and runs on a 8-core device, 64Gb ram and a GTX 1080 Ti.
+Compute is local (it's my personal project) and runs on a 8-core device, 64Gb ram and a GTX 1080 Ti.
 Runs on top of Windows 10 (dev build), WSL2, Nvidia for WSL and Docker Desktop.

 ## Architecture